Physics-50/Module-1/docs/week1.md

 --------------

+For all experiments in this course, you will keep a data sheet (Google Sheet) and a lab notebook (Google Doc) that are individually assigned to you through Google Classroom.
+Before you can access your assigned documents, you must first go to Google Classroom through a Chrome browser logged into your g.hmc.edu account and join the class with classroom code: **tn6uwnu
+**  - or use this [link](https://classroom.google.com/u/0/w/NDQ2NjQ4MzA5Njky/t/all).
+After you've done this once, you will not have to log into Google classroom separately again; all links to documents we provide through Google classroom in this lab manual should work.
+Once you've signed up for Google classroom you will also receive links to your assigned spreadsheet and lab notebook via e-mail, or you can access them through Google classroom under classwork - Module 0.

+Please make sure to join Google classroom from your g.hmc.edu account.
+Students from other Claremont colleges taking the course should consult HMC's CIS support if you have any issues - they will issue you a g.hmc.edu account. **The course will not appear in your Google Classroom account until you join the course with the class code.**

 We begin our investigation to measure the coefficient of static friction, $$\mu_s$$, by doing an initial exploration.
 Our goal is to come up with a hypothesis to test and a plan for how we will do so (an experimental design).
 In the Exploratory Phase it can be especially important to take detailed notes.
 Organizing a digital lab notebook and data spreadsheet can be tricky, so for Week 1 we are providing a [template Google Sheet and Google Doc you should use, assigned from Google Classroom](https://classroom.google.com/u/0/w/MzY5MzA2OTcxNzM4/t/all){:target="_blank"}.

 **Make sure you have both the Google Sheet and the Google Doc (your Module 1 lab notebook) handy as you go through the content on this Week 1 page.
 Remember: you are required to use the provided spreadsheet/lab notebook.**